 - Long term release - this may be obtained from QGIS plugin manager.
-If you have selected checking of updates on QGIS this will be checked

 - Current development version - this can be obtained from the plugin repository.
-This version you need to manually install yourself
+This version you need to manually install yourself (see details).

 To downloading instructions and initial settings:

 UMEP is an an open source tool.
 We are keen to get inputs and contributions from others.
 There are two main ways to contribute: